kimjaehu/tweeter/README.md

 1. Click compose button
 2. Type your tweet in the text box.
-3. Click tweet button to submit.
+3. Tweeter only takes 140 characters.
-4. Tweeter only takes 140 characters.
+4. Click tweet button to submit. :+1:

 ## Getting Started